ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 In principle the block-proposed-<series> tag should be removed by an SRU team member when accepting a newer upload not planned for further staging.
-But if they overlook this, it’s appropriate for whoever notices it (SRU team, or uploader) to remove the block-proposed-<series> tag with a suitable comment when it no longer applies.
+But if they overlook this, it's appropriate for whoever notices it (SRU team, or uploader) to remove the block-proposed-<series> tag with a suitable comment when it no longer applies.